Are martial arts techniques practical for self defense?

-Most of what is being taught today in the typical martial arts school, is close to useless in a real street attack!
-Real self defense techniques involve striking targets such as the eyes, throat and groin.
+Most of what is being taught today in the typical martial arts school are close to useless in a real street attack.
+Real self-defense techniques involve striking targets such as the eyes, throat, and groin.

 Self Defense Classes In Las Vegas

 Now is the time to better learn how to defend yourself.
 Self Defense Classes at our school can help you with you survive a confrontation.

 You're right to be concerned.
 Violence is becoming more and more common.
 You need to be prepared!